QSPFoundation/qsp-wasm-engine/Readme.md

 - `error` - event is triggered whenever error has happened while executing QSP code:
   Arguments:
   1. `errorData` - object containing information about error
+- `debug` - when debug mode is on this event will be fired fr every executed string
+  Arguments:
+  1. `debugRecord` - object contaning current line, location name and action index
+  2. `resume` - funtion to be executed to resume execution